Kyra15/ThriftStore/README.md

   - ~~searching function~~
   - logout (a later thing probs) also page connection to login
   - page connection from this to item page
+  - page connection from this to create item page
 ###  item page
   - HTML/CSS/JS
   - adding from stock (use andrey's func)